-My current books in print include the Pike Place Market Cookbook, Second Edition(Sasquatch Books, 2003), the Pike Place Public Market Seafood Cookbook, Gift Edition(Ten Speed Press, 2005) and Pacific Northwest Wining & Dining: The People, Places, Food, and Drink of Washington, Oregon, Idaho, and British Columbia (Wiley, 2007).
-Previous titles include That’s Fresh: Seasonal Recipes for Young Cooks (Sasquatch Books, 1995) and Inside the Pike Place Market: Exploring America’s Favorite Farmers’ Market (Sasquatch Books, 1999).
+My seminal work is Pacific Northwest Wining & Dining: The People, Places, Food, and Drink of Washington, Oregon, Idaho, and British Columbia (Wiley, 2007).
+Previous titles include the Pike Place Market Cookbook (Sasquatch Books, 1992 and 2003), That’s Fresh: Seasonal Recipes for Young Cooks (Sasquatch Books, 1995) and Inside the Pike Place Market: Exploring America’s Favorite Farmers’ Market (Sasquatch Books, 1999).

-I specialize in Northwest cuisine and wine, with a special knowledge and affinity for farmers’ markets, Northwest seafood, and the burgeoning Northwest wine industry.
-Since 2000, my food-and-wine-pairing column has been published quarterly in Wine Press Northwest magazine.
+I specialize in Northwest cuisine and wine, with a special knowledge and affinity for farmers’ markets, Northwest seafood, and Northwest wine.
+From 200o until 2013, my “Market Grapevine” and “Northwest Edge” columns were published quarterly in Wine Press Northwest magazine.

 I also served as food editor at Seattle Homes & Lifestyles for five years, and worked as “Pike Place Market” and “Seattle Stockpot” columnist for both the print and online versions of CityFood (www.cityfood.com), based in Vancouver, British Columbia.

 My television appearances include “Destination USA: Secrets of Seattle” (Travel Channel), “Dining on the Train: the American Orient Express” (Food Network), “Home Matters” (Discovery Channel), the “Pacific Northwest Specialty Foods Show” (QVC), “S is for Seafood” (Seattle affiliate of Public Television), and “Seattle’s Best Desserts” (Evening Magazine).
 Radio appearances include National Public Radio “Weekend Edition Sunday” with host Liane Hansen: National Public Radio “Morning Edition” with Susan Stamberg, several appearances on Martha Stewart’s shows on Sirius Radio, and “Tom Douglas’ Seattle Kitchen.”